mlamoure/Fing-Device-Watch/README.md

 	9. Be sure to rotate the logs, or send the output to /dev/null.
 The program is rather verbose, especially if you enable debugging via the configuration file.

-Supported Alert Methods
+Configuration File
 ---

+AWS: Contains your default region, access key, and secret access key for Amazon SNS

+FakePublish: The Fakepublish flag is a good way to test the app without pushing to Amazon SNS.
+The app isn’t very chatty anyway, so it’s unlikely to publish too many messages.
+Devicewatch will also not publish any kind of alert method when fakepublish is on.

+FingConfiguration: The netmask to run fing.
+Test it by running the fing wizard manually, you should see notifications of your network devices.

+IndigoConfiguration: scanInterval (in minutes), password protection information for Indigo.
+Note, your Indigo server IP will be configured on the alert devices later.
+The scanInterval determines how frequently DeviceWatch will check Indigo to ensure the device state is sync'd if you have alert devices that use the indigo alert method.
+You can skip IndigoConfiguration if you don’t have Indigo.

+EmailConfiguration: Configuration for email notfication of non-white listed devices

+Debug: is more verbose when set to true.
+Note: Devicewatch.js is very verbose to console, so recommend pushing to null or log file to audit ocassionally.

+UnknownDeviceNotification: mehtods to notify of unknown devices on your network.
+Supported method is email.

+AlertDevices: List of devices that Devicewatch.js will alert when network status change.
+Alert devices are automatically white listed, no need to add them twice.
+Devices are not reported "off" until the ttl (in minutes) of the AlertDevice has expired.
+This gives a bit of time for the device to come back online if it lost it's IP address.

+AlertDevices / AlertMethod:

-	1. "method": "indigo" - this will reach out to a Indigo server and sync the state with a variable on the server.
+	1. "method": "indigo" - this will reach out to a Indigo server and sync (two way) the state with a variable on the server.
+Requires IndigoConfiguration to be set.
 When Fing sees a device state change, it will tell indigo after a set amount of time.
-You must set the "indigoVariableEndpoint" property for this method in the config.
+You must set the "indigoEndpoint" property for this method in the config.
+Devices are not reported "off" until the ttl of the AlertDevice has expired.

 	2. "method": "sns" - A more generic notification method, allowing you to distribute the message of the device state change to a HTTP endpoint, email or other.
 See Amazon's SNS FAQ for more information (http://aws.amazon.com/sns/faqs/).
 You must set the "AWSTopicARN" property for this method in the config.
+Devices are not reported "off" until the ttl of the AlertDevice has expired.

+AlertDevices / WakeMethods: Pushover is supported to wake the device.
+Optional and can be removed.
+This is still in beta if it actually improves accuracy.

+WhiteListDevices: List of known devices on your network.
+No need to double add any AlertDevice, they are automatically whitelisted.

 Change Log
 ---